cameron-woodard/PiDose/README.md

 DRUG_DROP_FREQUENCY – Frequency with which to deliver a drug drop (1 per every x total drops).
 If this is set to 1, it will deliver only drug drops until the required daily dosage is reached.

 SOLENOID_OPEN_TIME – Duration in seconds to open solenoid valve for (to deliver water).

+REVERSE_SOLENOID - Set to True if the polarity is reversed on your solenoid valve (i.e. is open when it should be closed).

 SCALE_GRAMS_PER_UNIT – Grams per load cell unit.